PiranhaCMS/piranha.core.docs/src/04. Architecture/02. Authentication/Index.md

 To read more about how the implement custom authentication services for your application, please refer to [Authentication](../extensions/authentication) under the Extensions section.

-## Adding Application Policies
+## Adding Permissions

-Besides the policies used by the default pages in the manager interface you can add custom policies for you application, both for custom manager pages **or** for securing pages in your application.
+Besides the claims used by the default pages in the manager interface you can add custom claims for you application, both for custom manager pages **or** for securing pages in your application.

-### Adding Application Policies
+### Adding Application Claims

-The application policies you add will be available when you edit and set up **Roles** in the manager if you're using the `Identity` package.
-These policies will also be available in the settings for you Pages & Posts and can be used for securing certain instances of your content.
+The application claims you add will be available when you edit and set up **Roles** in the manager if you're using the `Identity` package.
+These claims will also be available in the settings for your Pages & Posts and can be used for securing certain instances of your content.
 This should be added in your `Startup.cs`.

 ~~~ csharp
 App.Permissions["Application"].Add(new Piranha.Security.PermissionItem